High-Protein Loaded Baked Sweet Potato (Breakfast)

 How to Make My Protein Baked Sweet Potato Breakfast Recipe

-Step 1: Bake your Sweet Potato
+Step 1: Bake the Sweet Potato

 One sweet potato sliced in half.